Rouen A Table 3 Walid Medja Rouen Tourism 108

 Saturday 10 October, Claude Monet workshop, Place de la Cathédrale

-The renowned Chef Damien, food writer and co-founder of the must-read blog 750g, will be hosting a workshop on making homemade drinks: tonic, cola, lemonade… Made using the natural and refined ingredients from his brand Necense, this workshop offers a fresh take on these classics with a natural, refreshing and inventive twist.
+The renowned Chef Damien, food writer and co-founder of the must-read blog 750g, will be running a workshop on creating homemade drinks: tonic, cola, lemonade… Made using the natural and refined products from his brand Necense, these classics will be reimagined with a natural, fresh and inventive twist.

-The setting is equally exceptional: opposite the majestic Rouen Cathedral, the very place where Claude Monet painted his masterpieces – a venue usually closed to the public, steeped in history and beauty.
+The setting is equally exceptional: opposite the majestic Rouen Cathedral, the very spot where Claude Monet painted his masterpieces – a place steeped in history and beauty that is usually closed to the public.

-Under a large marquee erected on Place de la Cathédrale, the demonstrations and tastings will be hosted by Chef Damien, a renowned chef, teacher and co-founder of the 750g website.
+Under a large marquee erected on the Place de la Cathédrale, the demonstrations and tastings will be hosted by Chef Damien, the renowned chef, teacher and co-founder of the 750g website.

 Cookery demonstrations will reveal culinary secrets and offer tastings to visitors: Chef Lynda Jumel (Lé Là restaurant) and Chef Thierry Demoget (Les Capucines restaurant) will demonstrate how to make the famous Canard à la Rouennaise.
 Food waste reduction workshops will be on offer.
 There’ll be plenty of music too, courtesy of the Smoothie bikes